It's Not Just About the Boots

 Darn Tough Hiker Boot Sock Cushion

-Best for Long-Distance Trekking: The hallmark of all Darn Tough socks is their unmatched durability.
+The hallmark of all Darn Tough socks is their unmatched durability.
 These socks last forever — and if for whatever reason they don’t, Darn Tough has a simple lifetime warranty that allows you to trade them in for a brand-new pair with few questions asked.
 But it’s not just that resilience that makes Darn Tough socks, and particularly the Hiker Boot Sock Cushion, great for multi-day and long-distance hiking — they’re comfy and warm, too.
-The Hikers are designed to be tall enough to accommodate supportive boots made for trekking and are knit with a merino wool blend so they’ll hold off going sour during long days on the trail.
+The Hikers are tall enough to accommodate supportive boots made for trekking and are knit with a merino wool blend so they’ll hold off going sour during long days on the trail.

 Smartwool Trekking Heavy Crew Socks

-Best for Style-Conscious Hikers: Stance set out to reimagine the most boring article of clothing with an injection of creativity and style.
-In doing so Stance didn’t forget about technical features, and its Adventure 360 Collection, makes good on all three.
-The Hike is Stance’s mid-level outdoor sock.
-It’s constructed with a blend of wool, polyester, cotton and nylon and it’s engineered with targeted compression and cushion zones along with a mesh top for improved breathability.
-And of course, the Divides feature a mountain and stripes pattern you won’t find on any other hiking sock.
+Stance set out to reimagine the most boring article of clothing with an injection of creativity and style.
+But in doing so, it didn’t forget about technical features, and its Adventure Collection makes good on all three.
+The Hines Ridge Crew is a light cushion hiking sock constructed with a blend of polyester, merino wool, nylon and elastane.
+Stance engineered it with targeted compression and cushion zones along with a mesh top for improved breathability.
+It also has the brand’s new super-durable Infiknit tech, which also means that it comes with a lifetime guarantee, so buying this sock is a one-time deal.
+(Oh, and did we mention the tie-dye?)

 Farm to Feet Damascus Lightweight Crew Socks

-Best for USA-Made Buyers: To many people, origin is important.
-Farm to Feet, owned and operated by the Nestor Hosiery in North Carolina, may be the only company making hiking socks with a supply chain that’s 100% made in the United States.
+To many people, origin is important.
+Farm to Feet, owned and operated by the Nester Hosiery in North Carolina, may be the only company making hiking socks with a supply chain that’s 100 percent made in the United States.
 (Many other brands do build their finished products here with materials that are sourced abroad; most merino wool, for instance, comes from New Zealand and Australia.)
 The Damascus is a great example of what that supply chain can produce: a technical hiking sock with targeted cushioning and compression that’s ideal for hikes both long and short.
 It’s also available in a quarter-length model.

 FITS Light Performance Trail Quarter

-Best for Speed Hiking: You can’t really go wrong with FITS socks — every pair is incredibly comfortable and hard-wearing.
+You can’t really go wrong with FITS socks — every pair is incredibly comfortable and hard-wearing.
 But when it comes to ticking off the miles as fast as possible, its new Light Performance Trail sock is unbeatable.
 The sock features a slightly taller hybrid cuff that’s built out just enough to guard your ankles (and shoe interior) against sticks, rocks, snow and any other debris you might kick up as you make your way towards your destination.
-Beyond that, these socks fit incredibly well (as if the brand name couldn’t have been more of a clue to that); they hug the foot snugly without feeling restrictive and breath well with venting on the top of the foot.
+These socks also fit incredibly well (as if the brand name couldn’t have been more of a clue); they hug the foot snugly without feeling restrictive and breath well with venting on the top of the foot.

 Materials: 50% merino wool, 40% nylon, 7% polyester, 3% Lycra